telerik/kendo-ui-core/docs/intro/installation/what-you-need.md

 ---
 title: Include Only What You Need
 page_title: Include Only What You Need
-description: "customize Kendo, add what you need"
+description: "Customize Kendo UI for your project and add what you need."
 previous_url: /install/custom
 position: 4
 ---